KozmunkasKalman/forum-base/README.md

 # Forum Base

-Budget 4chan (imageboard without images and boards, not even threads)
+Budget 4chan (imageboard without images and boards, not even threads) made with PHP+HTML+CSS+JS.

-Made with PHP+HTML+CSS+JS

-No SQL, as simple read- and append-only CSV files are much safer

-Text is automatically escaped, its perfectly safe from HTML/JS injection
+No SQL, as simple read- and append-only CSV files are much safer, and text is automatically escaped, its perfectly safe from HTML/JS injection.

-This is a stripped down version of the forum page from my [website](https://bitpince.hu), that you can modify however you want

-There is no license, do whatever you want with it
+This is a stripped down version of the forum page from my [website](https://bitpince.hu), that you can modify however you want, since there is no license.
+Go do whatever you want with it.